Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Oktober 2025 19.57.24 UTC
+- WIB: Kamis, 30 Oktober 2025 20.37.53 UTC
-- WITA: Kamis, 30 Oktober 2025 20.57.24 UTC
+- WITA: Kamis, 30 Oktober 2025 21.37.53 UTC
-- WIT: Kamis, 30 Oktober 2025 21.57.24 UTC
+- WIT: Kamis, 30 Oktober 2025 22.37.53 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success